Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-overview.md

 The Microsoft Graph API exposes fixed entities like users, groups, mail, messages, calendars, tasks, notes coming from services like Outlook, OneDrive, Azure Active Directory, Planner, OneNote and others.
 It also exposes calculated relationships powered by the Office Graph (only for commercial users) like the list of users you are working with or the documents trending around you.

+Microsoft Graph API gives you:
+- A unified developer experience to access services across Office 365 and Microsoft data
+- Seamless navigation between entities
+- Aggregated data from multiple services in a single response

 <!--
 It takes information that is stored or inferred across multiple cloud services:
 -	exposing them through one REST URL namespace.
 The unifying URL namespace is _https://_**graph.microsoft.com**